-An e-commerce store without a good search is like a grocery store without labels, you'd be left wandering down the aisles of the store with the hope of locating what you are "searching" for by chance.
-As the store owner, this is bad business as some customers might get jaded before finding their "search", and the outcome of this means no or little business.
-This can also be applicable to an e-commerce store but replacing the attendants with the search widget or site search option, this illustration's outcome has made the need for a search widget unquestionable.
+An E-commerce store without an in-house search is like a grocery store without labels.
+You'd be left wandering down the aisles of the store with the hope of finding what you are "searching" for by chance.
+For the store owner, this is a bad practice as some customers might get jaded before finding anything, and the outcome of this means no or little business.
+This case can also be applicable to an E-commerce store if we replace the offline attendants with the online visitors who use the search widget.

-The efficiency of this widget has surpassed the need for navigation on the website by users but has also become a great tool for the store owner such that, if properly optimized and wielded rightly, it drives sales and increases traffic.
-The tech surrounding the functionality of the search widget is beyond the generic search present on most websites as this only gives results based exclusively on the search keyword, for example, if the word "shirt" is typed into the search bar, the search results are not expected to go beyond the word "shirt" and we could say this type of search is based strictly on the search keyword and not influenced by the user experience and all other factors.
+The tech surrounding the functionality of the search widget is beyond the generic search present on most websites as this only gives results based exclusively on the search keyword.
+For example, if the word "shirt" is typed into the search bar, the search results are not expected to go beyond the word "shirt", and we could say this type of search is based strictly on the search keyword and not influenced by the user experience and the other factors.

-The need to rightly optimize the search, as the effectiveness of the generic search has been questioned.
-Currently, there are two main options which we will try to describe at a high level.
-For most CTOs this sounds like "build vs buy" and in many cases, the decision depends not only on what is better but what kind of company you are in: are you a tech-first company or your business first company.
+Currently, there are two main options that we will describe at a high level in this post.
+For most CTOs this sounds like "build vs buy" and in many cases.
+The decision depends not only on what is better but what kind of company you are in: are you a tech-first company or a business-first company.

-Building e-commerce search yourself involves you employing the use one of search engines like Elasticsearch, ManticoreSearch or Solr but there are a handful of search features to consider and scope when building e-commerce search, like search types, autosuggest, typo tolerance and many other built in features require a cross-functional team and tools.
+Building an E-commerce search yourself involves the configuration of a search engine, like Elastic site search, ManticoreSearch, or Solr.
+There are a handful of search features to consider and scope when building an E-commerce search, for example, search types, autosuggest, typo tolerance, and many other built-in features.

 Pros and cons of using self-hosted search